GNOME/gnome-software/doc/vendor-customisation.md

 please [submit a merge request](https://gitlab.gnome.org/GNOME/gnome-software/-/merge_requests/) to document it.

-Likewise, if your distribution would like to customise gnome-software in a way which isn’t currently supported, please
+Likewise, if your distribution would like to customise GNOME Software in a way which isn’t currently supported, please
 [open a new issue](https://gitlab.gnome.org/GNOME/gnome-software/-/issues/) to discuss it.
 We don’t guarantee to implement anything, and customisations are